-"Diameter at breast height" or "DBH" means the measurement of mature trees as measured at a height 4.5 feet above the mean ground level at the base of the tree.
-Trees existing on slopes are measured at the lowest point of ground at the base of the tree. from the ground level on the lower side of the tree.
-If a tree splits into multiple trunks below 4.5 feet above ground level, the measurement is taken at its most narrow point below the split.
+"Diameter at breast height" or "DBH" means the measurement of mature trees as measured at a height 4.5 feet above the mean ground level at the base of the tree (Figure 16.32.010-2A).
+The DBH may be determined by measuring the circumference of the tree trunk 4.5 feet above the mean ground level at the base of the tree and dividing by 3.14.
+Trees existing on slopes are measured at the lowest point of ground at the base of the tree (Figure 16.32.010 - 2B).
+When the trunk branches or splits less than